albert-moller/albert-moller/README.md

 ## Education

-- MSc.
-Eng in Mathematical Modelling and Computation @ DTU</h3>
+- MSc Eng in Mathematical Modelling and Computation @ DTU</h3>
-- BSc. in Artificial Intelligence and Data @ DTU</h3>
+- BSc Eng in Artificial Intelligence and Data @ DTU</h3>

 ---